 At one point dark clouds rolled in and the rain came down.
 Luckily the open tour vehicle had roll-down sides.

-We didn't get back to the trailer until after 8pm, hungry but glad we took the tour.
+We didn't get back to the trailer until after 8pm, hungry but glad we took this wonderful tour.
 We're planning on heading to Mesa Verde Natl Park tomorrow morning, so won't be here very long.

 No comments: